How Accurate Is Turbcast's Turbulence Forecast? An Honest Breakdown

 | Honeywell IntuVue | On-aircraft weather radar | Live; sees actual convective cells out to 320 nm |

 Turbcast is closer in capability to airline dispatcher tools than to consumer weather apps.
-We use the same source products and the same physics-based indices.
-What we don't have is the airline-proprietary PIREP feeds that flow through ARINC and ACARS networks — those are gated behind commercial agreements.
+For a US flight we surface the very same operational model (GTG 4.0); worldwide we run the same physics-based indices the professionals use.
+What we don't have is the airline-proprietary PIREP feeds that flow through ARINC and ACARS networks - those are gated behind commercial agreements.

-In practical terms: if you compare a Turbcast forecast to what a Delta or Lufthansa dispatcher is looking at the same morning, the underlying picture is the same.
-The dispatcher has fresher local PIREPs and may make different routing decisions, but the atmospheric forecast layer is identical.
+In practical terms: if you compare a Turbcast forecast for a US flight to what a Delta dispatcher is looking at the same morning, the underlying model is the same.
+The dispatcher has fresher local PIREPs and may make different routing decisions, but the turbulence layer is identical.

 What you should expect when you check a forecast